Who Pays Closing Costs: Buyer Or Seller?

 So how much of a seller’s concession can you get?
 It’s all about the negotiation.

-By having the seller pay for certain items in your closing costs, it enables you to make a higher offer.
-Therefore, you’ll effectively be paying your closing costs throughout the life of the loan rather than upfront at the closing table because they’re now built into your loan amount.
+Having the seller pay for certain items in your closing costs enables you to make a higher offer.
+Therefore, you’ll effectively be paying your closing costs throughout the life of the loan rather than upfront at the closing table, because they’re now built into your loan amount.
 This can save you from having to spend a ton of money just to get in the door.

 Seller concessions can reduce the amount of closing costs the buyer needs to pay on closing day.
 In turn, this makes the transaction more affordable for the home buyers.
 It’s important to keep these seller concessions in mind when looking at certain properties.